state-alchemists/amalgam/README.md

 zrb project start-myapp --myapp-run-mode "microservices"
 ```

-Once started, you will be able to access [http://localhost:3000](http://localhost:3000) as what you have done previously.
+Once started, you will be able to access [http://localhost:3000](http://localhost:3000) as you have done previously.

 Now let's invoke the following command on your second terminal: